ceilingduster/blackhat-tower-light/README.md

 # Overview
-Code, Documentation and Repository for the Blackhat Europe NOC Tower Light
+Code, Documentation and Repository for the Blackhat and RSAC NOC Tower Light